leog-11/Recipe-Match/README.md

 # Recipe Matching API

+This project helps solve the common problem of having only a few ingredients at home and not knowing what recipes you can make with them.

-Spring Boot REST API that finds recipes based on available ingredients using a smart matching algorithm.
+This is essentially a Spring Boot REST API that finds recipes based on available ingredients using a smart matching algorithm.

 ## Key Features